dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

  and powerful data processing framework, Spark.

-In this section, we use [Iris](https://archive.ics.uci.edu/ml/datasets/iris) dataset as an example to showcase how we use Spark to transform raw dataset and make it fit the requirement of XGBoost.
+In this section, we use [Iris](https://archive.ics.uci.edu/ml/datasets/iris) dataset as an example to showcase how we use Spark to transform raw dataset and make it fit to the data interface of XGBoost.

 Iris dataset is shipped in CSV format.
-Each instance contains 4 features, "sepal length", "sepal width", "petal length" and "petal width". "class" column in each instance is essentially the label which has three distinct values: "Iris Setosa", "Iris Versicolour" and "Iris Virginica".
+Each instance contains 4 features, "sepal length", "sepal width", "petal length" and "petal width". "class" column in each instance is essentially the label which has three possible values: "Iris Setosa", "Iris Versicolour" and "Iris Virginica".

-### Read Dataset with Spark Built-In CSV Reader
+### Read Dataset with Spark's Built-In Reader

 The first thing in data transformation is to load the dataset as Spark's structured data abstraction, DataFrame.